 GoinGlobal’s local experts help you understand the character of the people of this country, including history, cuisine, recreation and time management.
 Below is a brief excerpt from this section:

 Although predominantly conservative, Spanish society has always shown radical contrasts.
-While in many ways it remains a traditional society, particularly regarding religion, minorities and the status of women, in other areas Spain has led progressive changes over recent decades.
-For example, Spain became one of the first countries to legalize same-sex marriages in 2005 and is considered today one of most LGBTQ-friendly (Lesbian-Gay-Bisexual-Transgender-Queer/Questioning) countries in the world.
+While in many ways it remains a traditional society, particularly regarding religion, minorities and the status of women, in other areas the country has led progressive changes in recent decades.
+For example, it was one of the first countries to legalize same-sex marriages and is considered one of most LGBTQ-friendly countries.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide, which is carefully researched and regularly updated by local career experts.